-As in 2014, we held a couple of Saturday sessions, for avoidance of doubt any figures quoted in this article refer to play on Wednesday evenings unless otherwise stated.
-This year saw a fall in the figures over 2014 after a few years of increase, even so the numbers are still up on 2013, making the past year the second best on record.
-The average attendance was 11.4 per session (compared with 13.5), the variation between sessions is not as high as 2014.
+As in 2015, we held a couple of Saturday sessions, for avoidance of doubt any figures quoted in this article refer to play on Wednesday evenings unless otherwise stated.
+This year saw another slight fall in the figures over the previous year.
+The average attendance was 10.6 per session (compared with 11.4 in the previous year, but the figure was rising in the last few months prior to Christmas).

-We played a total of 300 games this year (down from 310 in 2014) spread over 119 titles (compared with 118 in 2014).
-45 games were played for the first time this year (in addition to 5 games which were played in new versions, these games were recorded against the version of the game played previously) while a considerable 74 games (out of 118) that were played in 2014, failed to be played this year.
-The total player time for the year was 1385 player hours, down 18% on 2014.
+We played a total of 274 games this year (down from 300) spread over 114 titles (compared with 119 in 2014).
+36 games were played for the first time this year (in addition to 1 which was played in a new version, recorded against the version of the game played previously) while 63 games which were played in 2015, failed to be played this year.
+The total player time for the year was 1329 player hours, down 4% on 2014.

 The most played games (in terms of player time) were as follows: